Nhlanhla192/Nhlanhla192/README.md

 ## Hi there 👋

+My name is Nhlanhla Mabasa, and I am a certified full stack software developer interested in upskilling, and exploring new technologies.

-- 🔭 I’m currently working on Python OpenCV calibration module
+- 🔭 I’m currently working on a Python OpenCV calibration module for a shooting simulator.
-- 🌱 I’m currently learning the complete Full Stack Web Development boot camp
+- 🌱 I’m currently learning Full Stack Web Development through a comprehensive bootcamp.

 <!--
 **Nhlanhla192/Nhlanhla192** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.